gehara/PipeMaster/README.md

 > sim.sumstat(model,path="",overall.SS=F,perpop.SS=T,nsim.blocks=1,use.alpha = T, append.sims=F, sim.block.size = 1000)

-_model = your model object_.
+* model = your model object.
-_path = path to write the output_.
+* path = path to write the output.
-_overall.SS = if TRUE calculates the summary stats across all your populations.
-Defaut is FALSE_.
+* overall.SS = if TRUE calculates the summary stats across all your populations.
+Defaut is FALSE.
-_perpop.SS = if TRUE calculates the summary stats per population.
-Defalt is TRUE_.
+* perpop.SS = if TRUE calculates the summary stats per population.
+Defalt is TRUE.
-_use.alpha = if TRUE the most recent population size chage will be exponential.
+* use.alpha = if TRUE the most recent population size chage will be exponential.
 Sudden change if FALSE.
-Defaut is FALSE_.
+Defaut is FALSE.
-_sim.block.size = simulations are perforemed in blocks.
+* sim.block.size = simulations are perforemed in blocks.
 This argument the fine the size of the block.
-How many simmulations per block_.
+How many simmulations per block.
-_nsim.blocks = that setup how many blocks you what to simulate.
-The total number of simulations is: nsim.blocks x sim.block.size_.
+* nsim.blocks = that setup how many blocks you what to simulate.
+The total number of simulations is: nsim.blocks x sim.block.size.
-_append.sims = if TRUE simmulations will be appended in the last simulation output.
-Defaut is FALSE_.
+* append.sims = if TRUE simmulations will be appended in the last simulation output.
+Defaut is FALSE.

 ####Simmulating coalescent trees